clagnut/Clagnut.com/styles.md

 All paragraphs are wrapped in `p` tags.
 Additionally, `p` elements can be wrapped with a `blockquote` element _if the `p` element is indeed a quote_.

 This is a paragraph directly following a paragraph.
-It should be indented with no gap between this and the prior paragraph.
+There should be a small gap between this and the prior paragraph.

 ### Code block